opengovsg/starter-kit-docs/docs/guides/suspense-usage.md

 # Suspense Usage

-We have banned the usage of React's default `Suspense` component as it has caused problems for queries which rely on Next's `router` query parameter property.
+Usage of React's default `Suspense` component will cause problems for queries which rely on Next's `router` instance to extract a query parameter.
 For more context, please view this PR [here] (https://github.com/opengovsg/starter-kit/pull/93)

 To have `Suspense` usage, please import the custom `Suspense` component from the `/components` directory.

-Our component is just a thin wrapper around `Suspense` and exposes the same set of properties.
+Thid component is just a thin wrapper around `Suspense` and exposes the same set of properties.
 For more information on `Suspense`, please refer to the official react docs [here](https://react.dev/reference/react/Suspense).

 ## Example usage with trpc